hnfong/public-crap/writings/2022/17-Free will as a tool of capitalist oppression.md

-# Free will as a tool for capitalism oppression
+# Free will as a tool of capitalism oppression

 ![image](./images/forbidden_tree.jpg)